FROM VOR’s NEWSLETTER – VOR’s IMPACT ON THE REFUGEE POPULATION OF SOUTHERN CALIFORNIA

 Then there was Priscilla.
 Before teaching ESL at VOR, Priscilla was a missionary in Pakistan for decades.
 Her care for her students was evident from the joy and relief on the faces of each woman who hugged and greeted Priscilla at the event.
 Priscilla noticed me, too.
 In the months after Women’s Day, she invited me to join her ESL class, where I got to spend time acclimating to new cultures, building personal friendships, and growing together with (and on some days, being a substitute teacher for) my fellow English learners from Afghanistan, Egypt, Eritrea, Iraq, Jordan, Lebanon, and Syria.

 After all, I, too, am a learner of English as a second language.
-I, too, once moved to the US to begin a new journey, first as an international student from Hong Kong, encountering Christ here through college ministry, later completing graduate studies in cultural and developmental psychology, more recently witnessing social and racial injustice among college students.
-However, it was a transformative season of working at Concordia University Irvine’s Office of Global Programs (2014-2018), where my eyes and heart truly opened to the powerful beauty of being human together despite the differences that threaten to divide us.
+I, too, once moved to the US to begin a new journey, first as an international student from Hong Kong, encountering Christ here through college ministry, later completing graduate studies in cultural and developmental psychology, more recently working on college campuses in areas that address social and racial injustice among diverse student populations.
+However, it was a transformative season of working at Concordia University Irvine’s Office of Global Programs (2014-2018), where my eyes and heart opened to the powerful beauty of being human together despite the differences that threaten to divide us.
 In that role, I celebrated our students from all around the world, walking with them through hardship and triumphs.
-In that role, I made friends with people from Arabic and Muslim cultures.
+Also in that role, I started making friends with people from Arabic and Muslim cultures.
 And I saw, firsthand, God’s heart and love in the lives of each person!
-I realized that one could gain titles and degrees, theories and training, but without love, without courage to close the distance in everyday relationships, most efforts toward “equipping and resourcing” would still fall short despite one’s best intentions.
-That season at Concordia connected me to VOR, and trained me to be a bridge between cultures and communities at the front lines.
+I realized that one could gain titles and degrees, theories and training, but without love, without courage to close the distance between us on an everyday level, most efforts toward “equipping and resourcing” for inclusion would still fall short despite the best intentions.
+That season at Concordia connected me to VOR, and prepared me for a life of bridging cultures and communities at the front lines.
 What does it take to bring the diverse individuals of Orange County, who share so much yet seem still disconnected, into interdependent community?
 How can public schools and colleges support refugee children and their parents to thrive in the U.S. education system?
 These questions jolt me awake in the morning and keep me coming back day after day to serve with VOR.

 Finally, the recent unrest in my homeland (Hong Kong) has brought me into a surprising new level of empathy with refugee families.
 Back at my first step into VOR (March 2018), I did not foresee that I would be exchanging similar Instagram pictures of crossfire with my friends from war-torn countries, being able to respond, “I know how you feel.
 That’s happening in my homeland, too.”
 We embrace in sadness, lamenting the brokenness of the places we love so dearly.
 But at such a time as this, I get to, even more, affirm the certainty of the hope we have in Christ Jesus, who holds history in His Hand.
 Only in Him can we have hope that will never be shaken.
 And I cry out in the name of Jesus Christ for every family that God brings through the doors of VOR and of our country, that together we can pray with the psalmist: